David Begnaud: Personal life

 Begnaud resides in Manhattan.
-In 2018, Begnaud reported to Washington Blade that he and his partner, Jeremy, of Los Angeles had been together for almost 7 years.
+In 2018, Begnaud reported to Washington Blade that he and his partner, Jeremy, of Los Angeles had been together for almost 12 years.
 He also stated that he had come out to his family 10 years earlier.
 Begnaud came out publicly on June 24, 2018, by posting a picture with his partner after seeing pride celebrations in New York City.

 Begnaud was diagnosed with Tourette syndrome at age 6.
 In December 2018, he revealed this fact publicly; he said his parents never allowed him to use it as an excuse for not succeeding, and that Tourette's was one of the primary motivators for him to persevere and succeed in journalism.
 His tics, which are mainly nonvocal, include sniffing.

 Awards and honors

 In February 2018, Begnaud was awarded the George Polk journalism award for public service for his work reporting on Puerto Rico and Hurricane Maria.
+Additionally, Begnaud received the Radio Television Digital News Association's First Amendment Leadership Award for his significant contribution to the protection of the First Amendment and freedom of the press.
 He was also designated a "Puerto Rican Champion" and participated in the 2018 Puerto Rican Day Parade in New York City.
 Begnaud is an honorary Puerto Rican highly esteemed by the people of Puerto Rico.
+In 2023, David was honored with the Alumni Lifetime Achievement Award from the National Speech and Debate Association.
+David credits speech, and his beloved speech coach, Josette Cook Surratt, with helping him find his voice, and himself.